antoniomarra8/DATA310/project1.md

 Upon first glance, the plots I generated describe a dataset that is very overfit to the graph trendline.
 After a discussion and a workshop with our TAs, I decided to push forward with the graphs that I was able to generate due to time constraints.
 I believe the overfit graph can be explained by the issues that I had with the stack earlier in my model architecture.

+The MSE of the raw data was around 5.061940368, which again alludes to a seriously overfit model; this can also be seen in the matplotlib graphs that I included in the Housing Data section.

 ### **Project Files**